Earn Your Michigan Social Work License

 STEP 3 - Register for the ASWB LCSW Exam and Pass!

 - IMPORTANT: In Michigan, the Clinical Social Work license is called the LMSW, however, the exam you will be taking is the LCSW.
 In some other states, there is an exam required for recent MSW graduates to take called the LMSW, but this is not the one you want to register for.
 Confusing right?
-Just make sure when you register with the ASWB, and when you purchase a study program, it’s for the ASWB Clinical.
+Just make sure when you register with the ASWB, and when you purchase a study program, it’s for the ASWB Clinical exam.

 CONGRATULATIONS!
 You passed your exam and earned your state of Michigan social work licence.
 You’re an Michigan LMSW!